 Liquidity risk may arise from the potential inability to redeem a holding in managed funds without undue delay at a price close to its market value.
-The Trust's underlying investments are currently redeemable with a maximum of 30 days' notice and do not have a maturity date.
+The Trust's underlying investments are currently redeemable with a maximum of 30 days' notice.